-\\\ Sec.
+Sec.
 10-9. - Stray animals.

 (a) Whenever an Animal Control Warden observes or is informed that an animal is a stray or is off leash and not under the control of the owner, the animal shall be immediately apprehended and impounded.
 Any person may apprehend a stray animal and inform the local police or the Administrator so that the stray animal can be impounded.
 Stray animals impounded by the Department of Animal and Rabies Control shall be kept at a location closest to the point at which the stray animal is apprehended.
-A minimum of two impoundment locations shall be used by the Department, one optimally convenient to that portion of the County outside the City of Chicago lying north of the Eisenhower Expressway and one optimally convenient to that portion of the County outside the City of Chicago lying south of the Eisenhower Expressway. \\\ Sec.
+A minimum of two impoundment locations shall be used by the Department, one optimally convenient to that portion of the City of Chicago lying north of the Eisenhower Expressway and one optimally convenient to that portion of the County outside the City of the C

+Sec.
 10-42. - Biting animal capable of transmitting rabies.